Year of graduation: 2016

 Is there anything else which you would like to share with our current students?

-If you are thinking about a PhD at Plymouth University, I strongly recommend that you research and read the biographies of the academic team, as this will allow you to contact the most suitable person directly.
-Doing so will allow you to impress them by showing initiative!
+If you are thinking about a PhD at University of Plymouth, I strongly recommend that you research and read the biographies of the academic team, as this will allow you to contact the most suitable person directly.
+Doing so will allow you to impress them by showing initiative.

 Inspired by this story?